smileandknow/smileandknow.github.io/_posts/2020-04-30-on-writing-and-having-written.md

 Oh, and please don't say it out loud.
 You don't want to be someone preaching his personal system to everyone else without having been asked.

-Finding systems that work for you is an ongoing process of experimentation.
+Finding systems that work for you is an ongoing process that requires experimentation.
 It's not gonna be easy and there will be multiple setbacks but

 > It's time to go to war with yourself. <br>